aiiaiiiyo/aiiaiiiyo.github.io/_posts/2026-07-24-resize-your-characters.md

 In my case, I wanted to make the character smaller, so I set the `X`, `Y`, and `Z` scale values to `0.770`.
 ![Object Scale Smaller](https://github.com/aiiaiiiyo/aiiaiiiyo.github.io/blob/main/assets/img/resize_scale2.png?raw=true)

-If you plan to continue editing the model, you can apply the scale by pressing `Ctrl + A` and selecting `Scale`.
+You need to apply the object's current transform to bake the scale into the armature.
+This resets the object's transform values.
+The scale will become `1,1,1`, but the object stays visually the same.
+To apply the scale, press `Ctrl + A` and select `Scale`.
 ![Set Scale Base](https://github.com/aiiaiiiyo/aiiaiiiyo.github.io/blob/main/assets/img/resize_scale3.png?raw=true)

 ### Export From Blender